Downloadable wellness action plan

-It can be tricky to find the time to prioritise our own wellbeing.
+It can be tricky to prioritise our own wellbeing, especially during these challenging pandemic times.

 In theory, we know how important it is to look after ourselves.
 We know the immense value God has placed on us, and the Biblical call to treat our bodies as temples of the Holy Spirit.
 Yet, when it comes to day to day life, busyness and other demands can easily take over.

-7 steps to self-care â inspired by the kids!
+7 steps to self-care â inspired by children!

 Take the 7 day challenge and care for your heart, mind body and soul.
 You could even write to your sponsored child letting them know how you get on.

-Wellness tip 1: Go for a nature walk
+Wellness action plan tip 1: Go for a nature walk

 "How many are your works, Lord!
 In wisdom you made them all; the earth is full of your creatures."
 Psalm 104:24

 Getting out and about is so good for our health and wellbeing.
-A number of studies have found that time outdoors relieves stress , improves memory and attention, and even boosts creativity .
-Put some time aside in the upcoming week to wrap up warm and head out to your local beauty spot.
+A number of studies have found that time outdoors relieves stress, improves memory and attention, and even boosts creativity.
+During this season of lockdown restrictions, getting out for exercise is more important than ever.
+Put some time aside in the upcoming week to wrap up warm and head out to your local beauty spot for exercise.

 It may be a challenging journey, but in Deymarâs mind, thereâs no doubt itâs worth it!